Find the complete MLA Handbook in the library collections.

 Butera, C. Jacob and Matthew A. Sears.
 “The Camps of Brutus and Cassius at Philippi, 42 B.C.”
 Hesperia: The Journal of the American School of Classical Studies at Athens, vol. 86, no. 2, 2017, pp. 359–377.
 JSTOR, www.jstor.org/stable/10.2972/hesperia.86.2.0359.

-See the NCC Library & Learning Center's MLA Citation handout at the top of this page for more in-depth information and examples of MLA in-text citations and Works Cited list entries.
+See the NCC Library & Learning Center's MLA Citation handout at the top of this page for more in-depth information and examples of MLA in-text citations and examples of Works Cited list entries.